sarabara1/floorp-tab-stack-improvements/README.md

 **stacktab-overflow-scroll-speed.uc.js** - Scrolling overflowed tabs within a stack was frustratingly slow.
 This script makes scrolling behave like the global tabs.

 **stacktab-drag-edge-scroll.uc.js** - Allows stack area to auto-scroll while dragging tabs to the edge.
 Also adds continuous scroll while holding left click on the arrows.

+**stacktab-multiselect.uc.js** - Allows selecting multiple tabs from stacks.
+Useful with stacktab-move-to-group and stacktab-auto-title.

+**stacktab-auto-title.uc.js** - When you create a stack the "Manage Stack" options won't automatically appear and stacks will show the name of their active tab.
+You can still change the name manually, makes stacks vivaldi-like, useful with stacktab-multiselect.uc.js and stacktab-move-to-group-menu.uc.js

+**stacktab-move-to-group-menu.uc.js** - Enables the "Add Tab to Group" option to stack tabs.

+**stacktab-container-line.uc.js** - Shows the container color under stack tabs like on global tabs.

 **stacktab-newtab-expand-animation.uc.js** - Adds the opening animation to stack tabs.
 Purely cosmetic but adds missing polish.